A practical guide to Zendesk sentiment analysis

 | Suite Enterprise | $169 | Everything in Professional + Sandbox environment, Custom agent roles |

-A more powerful approach with a dedicated AI platform
+A complementary approach with a dedicated AI platform

 This is where a tool like eesel AI comes into the picture.
-It’s designed to work with your current Zendesk setup, not force you to rip everything out and start over.
-The idea is to add powerful, customizable AI to your existing workflow.
+It’s designed to work with your current Zendesk setup, acting as a specialized add-on that enhances your existing workflow.

-Overcoming limitations with features built for control and accuracy
+Enhancing your workflow with features built for specialized control

 -